Showing posts with label Jimmie Rodgers. Show all posts

 May 26, 1953

-Hartley Peavey, Mac McAnally, Moe Bandy, Walt Anderson and International Sweethearts of Rhythm Musician which were located in the Dumont Plaza Park across from the famous Riley center.
+Hartley Peavey, Mac McAnally, Moe Bandy, Walt Anderson, and International Sweethearts of Rhythm musicians, who were located in the Dumont Plaza Park across from the famous Riley Center.

-A performing arts center, a conference center, an educational center, a major downtown restoration project these are all accurate ways to describe the MSU Riley
+A performing arts center, a conference center, an educational center, and a major downtown restoration project; these are all accurate ways to describe the MSU Riley.

 Hartley Peavey